 The Council has appointed a programme officer, Ian Kemp, who is an independent officer of the examination and will act as the contact for any person who has an interest in the examination and as a liaison between the inspector, Daventry District Council and representors.

 The programme officer works on behalf of the inspector to organise and manage the administrative and procedural matters of the examination process.
-Mr Kemp will be in touch with all representors in due course with details of the arrangements for the examination, once these are known.
+A draft Programme for the Hearings, together with Matters, Issues and Questions and a Guidance Note are now available.

 View our Part 2 Local Plan examination page to find out more